Jaybirdiix/Prosopagknows/README.md

 There is very little reason to train on every orc in Lord of the Rings.
 You may do this, if this is what you wish to do, but it will take forever and produce bad results.
 The image scraping is dependent upon relevant search results, which may not always be available for each individual Uruk-hai.

 Depending on the number of images you've chosen to train on and the amount of characters in your movie, this can take a little while.
-For me, on an Intel Mac, it tends to take around 15 minutes.
+For me, on an Intel Mac, it tends to take less than 15 minutes.
 I recommend running this BEFORE you start watching, so that if you ever get stuck on a face, you can immediately get results!

 ### Image Scraping & Training
 Just hit run, but make sure to let the image scraping finish before starting training!